 For each CVE we have a repo and two SHAs: vuln_sha (the commit the CVE was filed against) and fix_sha (the merge that closed it).
 We run the scanner on both and call the finding “real” only if it fires on vuln_sha at a location whose scope includes the code the patch fixed, and does not fire on fix_sha.
 Any other pattern is not credited.
 Raw alert counts across scanners aren’t comparable; paired scoring is.

 No. Static analysis is the entry point, not the whole story.
-Ward is being built as evidence-backed security review infrastructure: scanner findings, witness bundles, provenance, and reviewable investigation state.
+Ward is verifiable security review infrastructure: deterministic scanner output, signed evidence chains, hermetic replay capsules, calibrated probabilities, and a sandboxed investigation layer on top.
 The scanner is farther along than the investigation layer today.

 The current comparison includes Semgrep.
 CodeQL is being rerun under a stricter full-corpus setup, but those runs currently take more than 24 hours and have not completed cleanly enough for us to publish a reproducible headline number.
 We’ll publish the exact versions, configurations, and harness details alongside the benchmark methodology.